01-edu/public/subjects/nascaronlinealpha/README.md

 ## NascarOnlineAlpha

-In this exercise, you will create a racing online game.
+In this exercise, you will create an online racing game.
 The player will be able to race with another player to see who is faster.
 When you feel stuck remember that once, a man could not work out how to fasten his seatbelt.
 But then it suddenly clicked!

 ### Objectives